 Nicolas Brousse, a Cloud Technology Leader, became Director of Operations Engineering at Adobe (NASDAQ: ADBE) after the acquisition of TubeMogul (NASDAQ: TUBE).
-As TubeMogul's sixth employee and first operations hire, Nicolas has grown Adobe/TubeMogul's infrastructure over the past nine years from several machines to over four thousand servers that handle over 100 billions of requests per day for clients like Allstate, Chrysler, Heineken and Hotels.com.
+As TubeMogul's sixth employee and first operations hire, Nicolas has built and grown Adobe/TubeMogul's infrastructure over the past nine years from several machines to over five thousand servers that handle ±200 billions requests per day for clients like Allstate, Chrysler, Heineken and Hotels.com.

-Adept at adapting quickly to ongoing business needs and constraints, Nicolas leads a global team of site reliability engineers and database architects that manage and monitor Adobe Advertising Cloud's infrastructure 24/7 and adhere to "DevOps" methodology.
+Adept at adapting quickly to ongoing business needs and constraints, Nicolas leads a global team of site reliability engineers, cloud engineers, security engineers, and database architects that build, manage, and monitor Adobe Advertising Cloud's infrastructure 24/7 and adhere to "DevOps" methodology.
 Nicolas is a frequent speaker at top U.S. technology conferences and regularly gives advice to other operations engineers.
 Prior to relocating to the U.S. to join TubeMogul, Nicolas worked in technology for over 15 years, managing heavy traffic and large user databases for companies like MultiMania, Lycos and Kewego.
 Nicolas lives in Richmond, CA and is an avid fisherman and aspiring cowboy.